xps/VSTextMacros/ReadMe.md

  - Tools.ToggleMacroRecording
  - Tools.PlaybackMacro

-What's recorded?
+What can be recorded?
 ===============================

-Only text editing features are recorded, so you cannot use this extension to automate work in, say, a Windows Forms editor.
+Only text editing features can be recorded, so you cannot use this extension to automate work in, say, a Windows Forms editor.

-Currently, here are the commands that are recorded:
+Currently, here are the commands that can be recorded:

  - Cursor movements
  - Characters that you type